-"It's a thicker product that's well-suited for dry hands especially in the evening, and enriched with soothing lanolin for further hydration," Anolik said.
+"It's a thicker product that's well-suited for dry hands, especially in the evening, and enriched with soothing lanolin for further hydration," Anolik said.

 “Not surprisingly, exposed areas are the hardest hit in winter, which when compounded by the wash/dry cycle of hand washing, means hands get wrecked in winter,” Dr. Bobby Buka, co-founder of The Dermatology Specialists, which is based in New York City.

-The derm swears by this intensely hydrating cream from First Aid Beauty that can be used on both the face and body.
+The dermatologist swears by this intensely hydrating cream from First Aid Beauty that can be used on both the face and body.
 This rich moisturizer offers long-lasting hydration with the help of shea butter and soothes tired skin with the help of colloidal oatmeal and allantoin.

 Winter skin care for your scalp

-You might not think your scalp needs exfoliation, but it does, especially when dandruff and dry skin builds up in the winter.
+You might not think your scalp needs exfoliation, but it does, especially when dandruff and dry skin build up in the winter.
 This vegan scalp scrub tackles buildup and oil with ease and leaves hair feeling clear and nourished.

 "It's packed with salicylic acid and assists in the breakdown of dry scales on the scalp," Anolik said.
 Other star ingredients include exfoliating Ecuadorian Ivory Palm Seed Powder and mineral-rich kaolin clay.